Paris One Week Itinerary: Explore the City of Lights

 So, on this, our last day in Paris, we started out by finally getting to Montmartre to see Sacré Coeur, which was recommended by at least a few of our friends and family.

 The Basilica of the Sacred Heart sits atop the highest point in Paris, so it’s a great place for a view of basically the entire city.
+You can visit the inside of Sacré Coeur for free, but you will be asked to refrain from speaking (at least loudly) or taking photos.

 It’s quite a hike up to Sacré Coeur if you take the 200+ stairs, or you can buy a metro ticket and take the funicular to the top of the hill.

 Hubby had gone back to his favorite place the day before (Palais Garnier), so today we went back to my favorite place, Musée de l’Orangerie.
+Those Monet Water Lilies just amaze me.

-By now it was getting to be lunch time, so those Water Lilies rooms were fairly full.
+By now it was getting to be lunchtime, so those Water Lilies rooms were fairly full.
 I definitely recommend going first thing in the morning if you can.

-After another stroll through the Tuileries (another one of my favorites from the trip) we opted to get another quick lunch at the Carrousel du Louvre food court to fuel the rest of our afternoon.
+After another stroll through the Tuileries (another one of my favorites from the trip), we opted to get another quick lunch at the Carrousel du Louvre food court to fuel the rest of our afternoon.
+When we find a place that hubby can safely eat, we usually go more than once.

 The Cluny